 Few budget choices and many mid-range to high end, you can see Purwokerto may yet to be the locals favourite getaway places.
+Hotel Santika * in Purworkerto may be a safe bet, and there’s also a well rated Aston Imperium Purwokerto *.
 For backpackers you may still have choices yet but no frills and simple small hotel.
-You may want to choose to stay in Baturaden for a cooling respite, and also for its many nature hikes and waterfalls that are best visited during the morning.
+You may want to choose to stay in Baturaden * for a cooling respite, and also for its many nature hikes and waterfalls that are best visited during the morning.

 Fly to Jakarta or Yogyakarta from anywhere around the world with various international airlines to Indonesia.

 From Jakarta or Yogyakarta: